vincentbetz/City-tree-coverage-analytics/README.md

 # Classify Pixels
 A schematic way to classify IBK tiles.
 For a detailed explanation we refer to the report or to the explanations of the Jupyter notebook [Ibk_detectree.ipynb](https://git.uibk.ac.at/csaw6507/detectree/-/blob/main/Ibk_detectree.ipynb)
 To classify trees of the loaded satellite images, it is not sufficient to read out the respective pixel value, i.e.the color, to solve the binary classification problem.
-Instead, one must refer to a 27-dimensional feature vector.
+Instead, one must refer to a 27-dimensional feature vector [2].
 The binary classification at the pixel level between tree-like and non-tree-like pixels is taken by the Detectree module with the `pixel_features.PixelFeaturesBuilder()` function.
 The output of the function is a matrix in which each row represents a pixel of the original RGB image, with the respective features of the pixel added as a column.
-The task of classifying tree/non-tree pixels becomes a supervised learning problem, where a classifier that maps the pixel features to the tree/non-tree responses is trained and later used to classify the values for the remaining pixels [2].
+The task of classifying tree/non-tree pixels becomes a supervised learning problem, where a classifier that maps the pixel features to the tree/non-tree responses is trained and later used to classify the values for the remaining pixels [1].

 > Bulding the PixelFeaturesBuilder: